AdrianFernandez32/zodtradingmacro/README.md

 # Zod's Trading Macro
 The executable is located inside the dist folder.
-## Patch notes 1.1v
+## Patch notes 1.2v
 - Fixed error where it didn't exit from the villager menu.
-Fixed it by replacing "press" function by "hotkey"
+Fixed it by replacing "pyautogui" library function with "pynput"
 ## Prerequisites
 - Gameplay User Interface scale (GUI Scale): 2